check-spelling-sandbox/autotest-check-spelling/README.md

 # autotest-check-spelling

-This repository is designed to enable autoamtic testing of check-spelling.
+This repository is designed to enable automatic testing of check-spelling.